 Accountancy is the very important subject of Commerce Stream Class 12 CBSE Board.
-In order to score good marks in board exams, we need to prepare keeping in mind the syllabus and weightage marks of each chapter.
+In order to score good marks in board exams, we need to prepare, keeping in mind the syllabus and weightage marks of each chapter.

-I am sharing class 12th accounts syllabus for 2021-22 session of CBSE Board.
+I am sharing the Term Wise revised class 12th accountancy syllabus for the 2021-22 session of the CBSE Board.

-Is there any change in syllabus of Accountnacy class 12 CBSE 2021-22?
+Revised Term Wise syllabus of Accountnacy class 12 CBSE 2021-22?

-Class 12th Accounts Syllabus 2021-22 CBSE Board
+Class 12th Revised Accounts Syllabus 2021-22 CBSE Board

 Read Here:- How to secure 100% marks in Accountancy Paper